psimhadri1980/generate_data/README.md

 # generate_data
-Python Framework with examples to generate dummy data
+Python Framework with examples to generate dummy data based on configuration